Altinn/altinn-studio-docs/content/app/development/ux/components/temp/new-components-template/RadioButtons/_index.en.md

 title: RadioButtons
 linktitle: RadioButtons
 description: # Brief description of what the component does
-schemaname: RadioButtons # Component schema name used to autogenerate list of properies from json schema (replace with appropriate component name)
+schemaname: RadioButtons # Component schema name used to autogenerate list of properties from json schema (replace with appropriate component name)
-weight: 10 # Do not change, the componets will be sorted alphabetically
+weight: 10 # Do not change, the components will be sorted alphabetically
 toc: true
 hidden: true # Remove when creating new component page from template
 ---